Anything for You (Snow song): Production

-Critical recption
+Critical reception

-Dave Sholin from the Gavin Report wrote, "Two years after bustin' out of Toronto with the smash "Informer", Snow comes out of hiding joined by a sensational vocalist named Nadine Sutherland.
-Here's a lesson on how sampling delivers genuine impact as the track makes great use of the Main Ingredient's 1972 smash "Everybody Plays The Fool"."
+Dave Sholin from the Gavin Report wrote, "Two years after bustin' out of Toronto with the smash 'Informer', Snow comes out of hiding joined by a sensational vocalist named Nadine Sutherland.
+Here's a lesson on how sampling delivers genuine impact as the track makes great use of the Main Ingredient's 1972 smash 'Everybody Plays the Fool'."
+Music & Media commented, "Sometimes it snows in April.
+The verbal torrent of 'Informer' has turned into a trickle, and the ragga has become plain roots reggae.
+We're dreaming of a white Easter."

 Music videos

-Directed by Hype Williams, the original video featured Snow and Nadine Sutherland performing in Jamaica.
+Directed by American music video and film director, film producer, and screenwriter Hype Williams, the original video for "Anything for You" featured Snow and Nadine Sutherland performing in Jamaica.
 The All-star remix featured Snow performing with the other members of the cast at Penthouse Studios.
 Although not promoted by MTV and Muchmusic, the video regularly topped The Box's most requested videos.

 Legacy

 Jamaica Gleaner News described "Anything for You" as the most important dancehall song of the 1990s, which created "a generation that overlapped with, and then replaced, the stars of the late 1980s, among those relative 'oldsters' Shabba Ranks, Supercat, Cutty Ranks and Admiral Bailey."
 Furthermore, journalist Mel Cooke asserted,"There is only one recording on which a large proportion of the dancehall generation which not only changed the beat but was also at the forefront of the visual era of Jamaican music.
 Performers were not only being heard on radio and sound systems but also seen in formal music videoson television (CVM by then joining the free-to-air fray) and the numerous recordings of dances and live recordings that were increasingly popular.
 That song is 'Anything For You,' with Canadian deejay Snow, Nadine Sutherland (the two having a version by themselves), Beenie Man, Buju Banton, Terror Fabulous, Louie Culture and Kulcha Knox performing on the remix.
 And while the audio recording was, and still is, very popular, it was the video which put 'Anything For You' over the top."